Take over the software when the person who built it is gone.

 We inherited a codebase with no documentation.
 Can you still take it over?

 Yes.
 Missing documentation is the normal starting point for a rescue, not a blocker.
 In the audit we reconstruct how the system works by reading the code, the infrastructure, and its history, then we write the documentation that was never there.
-Roughly a third of lower-middle-market companies carry key-person IT risk, where the system lives in one head.
+In an NAIC survey cited by the Insurance Information Institute, 71% of small firms said they depend heavily on one or two key people.
+In software, that is the system living in one head.
 Our handover turns that single point of failure into a documented system your team can follow.

 An AI tool built our software and no one can maintain it.
 What now?

 We treat that as one flavor of rescue.
-AI writes code fast, and it writes vulnerabilities fast too: 45% of AI-generated code ships with at least one OWASP Top-10 vulnerability (Veracode, 2025).
+AI writes code fast, and it writes vulnerabilities fast too: 45% of AI code-generation tasks introduce at least one OWASP Top-10 vulnerability (Veracode, 2025).
 We read what the tool produced, map the security gaps, and give you an honest salvage-or-rebuild call.
 If it is worth keeping, we stabilize it.
 If a rebuild is cheaper, we say so before you spend more on it.

 How do you decide whether to rescue or rebuild?